|Feature Films 1984 - present

 Dir.
 Mika Kaurismäki

 A self-described “light romantic comedy” about an aspiring Hollywood actress and her undertaker boyfriend from Britain.
 The second film in Kaurismäki’s international film trilogy (first was Condition Red, third will be Highway Society).
 Joe has a small role as a sleazy photographer in a cast that includes Vinessa Shaw, David Tennant, Julie Delpy, Vincent Gallo, James LeGros, Johnny Depp, and Anouk Aimee.
-Available on DVD from Video Search of Miami (see Links page).
+Available on DVD.

 |The Limey (1999)